Toloka/docs/en/guide/tutorials/internet-search.md

 1. {% include [tutorials-add-name-description](../_includes/tutorials/add-name-description.md) %}

-    - {% if locale == "en-com" %}**Name to show Tolokers**{% endif %}: In 2–5 words, state the general idea of the project.
+    - **Name to show Tolokers**: In 2–5 words, state the general idea of the project.

-    - {% if locale == "en-com" %}**Description for Tolokers**{% endif %}: In a couple of sentences, explain what you expect Tolokers to do.
+    - **Description for Tolokers**: In a couple of sentences, explain what you expect Tolokers to do.
 This is just an overview.
 You will write instructions later.

     [![Create a project.
 Step 1](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/internet-search/internet-search-create-project-step-1.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/internet-search/internet-search-create-project-step-1.png)

-1. In the {% if locale == "en-com" %}**Task interface**{% endif %} section, set up what your tasks will look like.
+1. In the **Task interface** section, set up what your tasks will look like.

     {% include [toloka-requester-source-tb-or-html](../_includes/toloka-requester-source/id-toloka-requester-source/tb-or-html.md) %}

-    1. In the {% if locale == "en-com" %}**Config**{% endif %} section, you can edit the code to change the appearance and layout of the task elements.
+    1. In the **Config** section, you can edit the code to change the appearance and layout of the task elements.
 For example, to configure the field label which specifies the object Tolokers should find information about, replace the sample text with your value in the `label` property.

         [![Create a project.
 Config text](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/internet-search/internet-search-config-text.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/internet-search/internet-search-config-text.png)